A second order differential equation for a point charged particle: Notion of generalized higher order fields

+For classical fields, the simplest model of test particle is the point charged particle, described by a $1$-dimensional world line sub-manifold $x:I\to M$.
+By analyzing the departure of the world-line from being a geodesic of the Lorentzian metric $\eta$ and with a given theoretical model for the interaction of the charged particle and the classical fields, one can infer information on the fields from observation.
+In general, it is necessary to consider more than one test particle to completely determine the value of the classical field at a given point of the spacetime manifold.
+Therefore, a classical field can be thought as a functional from the {\it path space of world-lines of physical test particles} in a convenient geometric target space.

-Such functionals could be difficult to analyze.
-In this contest, jet bundle theory is quite adequate, since it deals systematically with Taylor expansions of functions and sections with arbitrary order.
-Moreover, jet bundle formalism is useful when dealing with geometric objects that are defined along maps, independently of their geometric character.
-For instance, jet theory is extensively used in problems of calculus of variations (see {\it Appendix A} and references therein), in the formulation of generalized field theories like Bopp-Podolsky theory \cite{deLeonRodrigues} and more generally, in the formulation of problems involving partial differential equations.
+In such contest jet bundle theory is the natural mathematical framework, since it deals systematically with Taylor's expansions of functions and sections of a given differentiable regularity.
+Moreover, jet bundle theory is useful when dealing with geometric objects defined along maps, independently of their geometric character and it is a theory extensively used in problems of calculus of variations (see {\it Appendix A} and references therein) and more generally, in the formal theory of partial differential equations.

-Jet fields have a definite transformation rule under local coordinate transformations and in some circumstances, a section of a vector bundle can be approximated locally by jet sections.
+Jet fields have well defined transformation rules under local coordinate transformations and under reasonable assumptions, the smooth sections of a vector bundle $\mathcal{E}\to M$ can be approximated locally by jet sections.
 This is as a consequence of Peetre's type theorems (see \cite{KolarMichorSlovak}, pg.
 176).
-Thus, for non-increasing operators acting on smooth sections, it is equivalent to work with operators acting on convenient higher order jet fields.
+Thus for a particular class of operators on arbitrary bundles (non-increasing operators, \cite{KolarMichorSlovak}), it is equivalent to work with operators acting on finite order jet fields than with the sections and operations of the original theory.
+The non-increasing assumption on the operators is in concordance with the absence of run-way solutions of the theory that we will consider, making even more natural the use of jet theory in this contest.